-THIS PAGE IS BEING RETIRED, USE Debian 10 Buster INSTEAD.
+THIS PAGE IS BEING RETIRED, USE Debian 10 Buster (Obsolete) INSTEAD.
 MOST OF THESE STEPS HAVE ALREADY BEEN INTEGRATED INTO THE PACKAGES.

 Detailed information on how to properly build and test the new FreeSWITCH™ 1.6 with awesome video conferencing support.